Mega-DatA-Lab/SpectralLDA-Spark/README.md

 # Spectral LDA on Spark

 ## Summary
-* This code implements a Spectral (third order tensor decomposition) learning method for learning LDA topic model on Spark.
+This code implements a Spectral (third order tensor decomposition) learning method for learning LDA topic model on Spark.
-* Version: 1.0

 ## How do I get set up?
 We use the `sbt` build system.
 By default we support Scala 2.11.8 and Spark 2.0.0 upward.
-Cross build to Scala 2.10.6 is also supported.
-The documentation below supposes we're using Scala 2.11.

 ### To run from the command line
 1. First compile and package the entire repo.